ejosafat/random-bonusly/README.md

 ```
 $ npm install -g .
 ```
-You might to run that as sudo if you are using Linux, depending on your distro.
+You might have to run that as sudo if you are using Linux, depending on your distro.
 Now you are set to go!
 Just type
 ```
 $ random-bonusly